LGN520/farreach-public/ycsb-implementation.md

 - END of FarReach
 	+ Create backup repos
-		* TODO: Fork benchmark-backup/ and NetBuffer-backup/ (w/ comment: before removing confidential files) as an online backup with the list label of farreach in github
+		* Fork benchmark-backup/ and NetBuffer-backup/ (w/ comment: before removing confidential files) as an online backup with the list label of farreach in github
-		* TODO: Rename dl11:NetBuffer as dl11:NetBuffer-backup as the offline backup for the latest version of private repo (remove large generated files)
+		* Rename dl11:NetBuffer as dl11:NetBuffer-backup as the offline backup for the latest version of private repo (remove large generated files)
 	+ In local machine
-		* TODO: Use rmhistory.sh to remove confidential files and update remote NetBuffer/
+		* Use tmp.sh (copied from rmhistory.sh) to remove confidential files and update remote repo NetBuffer/
-		* TODO: Create public repo farreach-public/, use update_public_repo.sh to update project root-paths in config, re-organize repo, and update farreach-public/
+		* Create public repo farreach-public/, use update_public_repo.sh to update project root-paths in config, re-organize repo, and update farreach-public/
 	+ TODO: In dl11, pull remote farreach-public/ into dl11:farreach-public
 		* TODO: Run farreach + static + workload A, and netcache + dynamic w/ hotin + synthetic -> TODO: work???
 (NetBuffer-backup/ can be removed in the future)
-	+ TODO: Create an anonymous link for the public repo farreach-public/
+	+ Create an anonymous link for the public repo farreach-public/

 - Evaluation writing
 	+ Missing numbers